Ann Clwyd: Parliamentary career

-In January 1993, Clwyd was rebuked by Speaker Betty Boothroyd when she would regularly park her car in the Speaker’s Court, without Boothroyd’s permission, which culminated in Boothroyd threatening to have Clwyd’s car clamped if she did it in future.
+In January 1993, Clwyd was rebuked by the Speaker of the House of Commons Betty Boothroyd for parking her car in Speaker's Court, without permission.
+This culminated in Boothroyd threatening to have Clwyd's car clamped if she did it in future whereupon Clwyd desisted.

-She was the Opposition Spokesperson for Employment from 1993 to 1994, and for Foreign Affairs from 1994 to 1995, when she was again sacked, along with Jim Cousins, for observing the Turkish invasion of Iraqi Kirkuk without permission.
-In 1994 she staged a sit-in down Tower Colliery mine in her constituency to protest at its closure.
+Clwyd was the Opposition Spokesperson for Employment from 1993 to 1994, and for Foreign Affairs from 1994 to 1995, when she was again sacked, along with Jim Cousins, for observing the Turkish invasion of Iraqi Kirkuk without permission.
+In 1994 she staged a sit-in down Tower Colliery in her constituency to protest at its closure.
 She was a member of the International Development Select Committee from 1997 to 2005.
 On 9 August 2004, she became a member of the Privy Council.

-Clwyd was a Vice-Chair of the Parliamentary Labour Party from 2001 until 2005, and was elected as Chair by 167 to 156 (beating Tony Lloyd) on 24 May 2005.
+Clwyd was a vice-chair of the Parliamentary Labour Party from 2001 until 2005, and was elected as chair by 167 to 156 (beating Tony Lloyd) on 24 May 2005.
 However, on 5 December 2006 she was defeated by Lloyd by 11 votes when she sought re-election, with her closeness to Tony Blair being cited as a reason for her defeat.

 During her parliamentary career, Clwyd served as Chair of the All Party Parliamentary Human Rights Group and the All Party Parliamentary Iraq Group.
-She is Vice-Chair of the All-Party Parliamentary Group on Coalfield Communities, and Secretary of the All-Party Parliamentary Group on Cambodia.
-She is a former Chair of the British Group of the Inter-Parliamentary Union (IPU), an Executive Member on the (IPU) Committee on Middle East Questions and an Executive Member on the (IPU) Coordinating Committee of Women Parliamentarians.
+She was vice-chair of the All-Party Parliamentary Group on Coalfield Communities, and Secretary of the All-Party Parliamentary Group on Cambodia.
+She was a former Chair of the British Group of the Inter-Parliamentary Union (IPU), an Executive Member on the (IPU) Committee on Middle East Questions and an Executive Member on the (IPU) Coordinating Committee of Women Parliamentarians.

-In February 2014, after informing party leader Ed Miliband and revealing her decision at the monthly meeting of the Cynon Valley Labour Party, Clwyd announced that she was to stand down at the 2015 general election.
+In February 2014, after informing party leader Ed Miliband of her decision at the monthly meeting of the Cynon Valley Labour Party, Clwyd announced that she was to stand down at the 2015 general election.
 However, she subsequently changed her mind but was told that she would need to go through a reselection process as the procedure to find her successor had already been put in train by the Labour Party.
 On 13 December 2014, she was reselected from an all-women shortlist as the Labour Party candidate in Cynon Valley for the 2015 General Election.

 Clwyd was one of 13 MPs to vote against triggering the 2017 General Election.